Activiti/activiti-7-developers-guide/getting-started/getting-started-docker-compose.md

 Before you start, the following packages must be installed:

-  * Docker for Desktop [Docker web site](https://www.docker.com/) or [Docker Toolbox](https://github.com/docker/toolbox/releases) for your OS
+  * Install [Docker for Desktop](https://www.docker.com/) or [Docker Toolbox](https://github.com/docker/toolbox/releases) for your OS
-  * Docker-compose [Docker-compose page](https://docs.docker.com/compose/install/) if you use Docker for Desktop.
+  * Install [Docker-compose](https://docs.docker.com/compose/install/) if you use Docker for Desktop.
-  * GNU Make.
-For Linux and Mac it is usually installed already, for Windows follow [Chocolatey GNU Make](https://chocolatey.org/packages/make) to install Make.
+  * Install GNU Make.
+For Linux and Mac it is usually installed already, for Windows use [Chocolatey GNU Make](https://chocolatey.org/packages/make) to install Make.
-  * Git Bash Terminal .
+  * Install Git Bash Terminal .
 For Linux and Maс it is usually pre-installed.
-For Windows, follow [Chocolatey Git Install](https://chocolatey.org/packages/git.install) to install Git Bash Terminal.
+If you use Docker for Desktop on Windows, use [Chocolatey Git Install](https://chocolatey.org/packages/git.install) to install Git Bash Terminal.

 ## Clone Activiti Cloud Examples